docker/docker-py/README.md

 automatically assign a port.
 For example: `port_bindings={"2181/tcp": [{'HostIp': '', 'HostPort': ''}]}`.
 `lxc_conf` allows to pass LXC configuration options using a dictionary.
+`create_local_bind_dirs` tells the Docker daemon to create any non-existent host-side directory that is the source of a bind-mount.

 * `c.stop(container, timeout=10)`
 Stops a container.
 Similar to the `docker stop` command.